Thanks for visiting this page to learn more about opportunities to work with Power to Change – Students.

 If I join as a permanent staff member, how long do I have to commit to working with P2C-Students?

 Staff with P2C-S spend extended time in their first year of ministry building a robust Ministry Partnership Team to establish a stable form of income (this season typically ranges anywhere from 3-12 months).
 Thus when accepting a permanent position it’s recommended to assume at least a three year commitment to allow for a successful MPD season and then at least two years serving in your desired ministry role.

 Note that this is a suggested commitment to allow for fruitfulness in your role, but it’s not binding.
 We understand God may direct people in unique ways.

 If you’d prefer to only work with us for one or two years, we recommend an internship, as the season of Ministry Partner Development is much shorter.

 If I work with P2C-Students, what is the policy on continuing education?

 If you join as a commissioned or associate staff, there are opportunities to further your education.
 P2C-S is committed to investing in the ongoing development of its staff.

 We have many staff who are currently working full-time with P2C while also pursuing part-time graduate studies.
-After a few years on staff with P2C, you are even able to pursue studies as a part of your job.
-For example, full time staff may devote one day a week (approximately) towards their studies.
-Some staff even devote a year or two towards finishing a graduate degree on a full-time basis.
+After a few years on staff with P2C, you may be able to pursue studies relevant to your P2C role as a part of your job.
+For example, in discussion with their supervisor, full time staff may devote one day a week (approximately) towards their studies.

 Do you have a question that wasn’t answered here?
 Visit our even more comprehensive FAQ section.